Monicacyril/user-api-test/README.md

     ```npx tsc --init```
 4. Update outDir in tsconfig.json:
     ```"outDir": "./dist", /* Specify an output folder for all emitted files. */```

-5.Initialize Jasmine.
+5. Initialize Jasmine.
 This creates a file at spec/support/jasmine.json
     ```npx jasmine init```
 6. make the following changes in jasmine.json:
     ```"spec_dir": "dist",```